 How PGP Works

-Your $85 annual membership includes one 4'x8' untreated wood raised garden bed filled with organic soil.
+Your $100 annual membership includes one 4'x8' untreated wood raised garden bed with organic soil.
 Our gardens are for growing edible produce, herbs, and edible or beneficial flowers.
 Plant material or perennial plants may be left from its previous gardener, you may keep whatever is in your assigned plot once the garden opens.
 We do not allow any chemicals in our gardens, so anything added was organic/natural.
 We provide water and watering cans, online and some in-garden education, coordinated full garden work days, and some gardening tools as part of your membership.

-New gardener registration for Vedgewater is NOW until the garden fills.
-Registration links will be posted under each garden name when they are live.
-Please keep in mind - some gardens fill up fast, but there are wait lists since members may move or might not able to garden after all.
-Your registration is not complete until you attend a mandatory ZOOM membership meeting/orientation.
-Details with dates and links to sign up for our ZOOM orientations will be in your Eventbrite confirmation email.
-If you have registered to garden and have not received orientation information through Eventbrite, please email firstname.lastname@example.org.
-Gardens open on April 24th (Vedgewater opens May 1st this year) and close on November 7th in 2021.
+General Gardener registration opens at 9am CST on December 1st, please feel free to share with anyone interested in gardening with us!
+General Garden Registration will remain open from December 1st until gardens are full, and links will be posted under each garden name when they are live.
+Please keep in mind - every year some gardens fill up fast, but there are wait lists since members may move or might not able to garden after all.
+Your registration is not complete until you attend a mandatory ZOOM membership meeting/orientation in the spring.
+Details with dates and links to sign up for our ZOOM orientations will be emailed to registered gardeners on March 1, 2022 and after that date links will be in your Eventbrite confirmation email.
+If you have registered to garden and have not received orientation information on March 1st or through Eventbrite, please email email@example.com.
+Gardens open on April 23rd and close on November 6th in 2022.

 COVID-19 Statement: PGP gardeners must follow social distancing guidelines as set by the CDC, State, and City officials.
-Gardeners must wear a mask when they will be 6 feet or closer to other gardeners who are not in their household.
 PGP may cancel group activities from time to time as required by restrictions.

 2022 Garden Locations